 The most common type of radiation treatment is called external-beam radiation therapy, which is radiation given from a machine outside the body.
 When radiation therapy is given using implants, it is called internal radiation therapy or brachytherapy.
 A radiation therapy regimen (schedule) usually consists of a specific number of treatments given over a set period of time.
 Intraoperative radiation therapy, which is given inside the body during surgery, is being studied in clinical trials.

 Side effects from radiation therapy may include fatigue, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 In the long term, radiation therapy can also interfere with normal bone growth and increase the risk of developing a secondary cancer.
-Learn more about radiation therapy .
+Learn more about the basics of radiation therapy .

 Stem cell transplantation/bone marrow transplantation